piedoom/portfolio/content/projects/weather-station.md

 # 2. Humidity -->

 {{ key(title="Sketches") }}

 # Sketches

 I began my work with a series of sketches illustrating how each metric would be displayed.
 The goals of the project's data visualization are to **be fun**, **be visually related to the data**, and **be accurate**.

 > Some of the sketches aren't here yet!
 Check back at a later date to see progress with this project.

 ## Noise Pollution

 This sensor measures noise levels in decibels.
-Higher levels mean it's noisey outside.
+Higher levels mean it's noisy outside.
 Noise is most usually attributed to traffic, yardwork, pets, and other people.
 Measuring volume levels can help users find and remove excessive noise sources.

 {% grid(small=true, max=350 type="image", header="Line Graph", path="weather-station/sketches/noise-sketch-2.jpg") %}
 Initially, I took a simple line graph and added a waveform shape following the curve of the graph.
 The data shown was clear, but it wasn't creative or fun.
 {% end %}

 {% grid(small=true, reverse=true, max=350 type="image", header="Waveform", path="weather-station/sketches/noise-sketch-3.jpg") %}
 I coordinated the amplitude of a waveform element with the amount of decibels being registered.
-This solution incorperates sound elements, but can be difficult to read.
+This solution incorporates sound elements, but can be difficult to read.
 {% end %}

 {% grid(small=true, max=350, type="image", header="Polar Coordinates", path="weather-station/sketches/noise-sketch-1.jpg") %}